borgbase/vorta/README.md

 # Vorta Backup Client <img alt="Logo" src="https://files.qmax.us/vorta/vorta-512px.png" align="right" height="50">

 Vorta is a backup client for macOS and Linux desktops.
 It integrates the mighty [BorgBackup](https://borgbackup.readthedocs.io) with your desktop environment to protect your data from disk failure, ransomware and theft.
-More on the [official website](https://vorta.borgbase.com).

 ![](https://files.qmax.us/vorta-screencast-6.gif)